 Longest Balance Transfer Card Offer

 The card features no late fees or penalty APR rates, and you’ll pay no annual fee to hold the card long term.
 So, with the longest intro APR rate and a bunch of great features for a no annual fee card, why doesn’t it get the top spot?
-The balance transfer fee will run you 5% or $5, whichever is highest.
+The balance transfer fee will run you 5% of each balance transfer; $5 minimum., whichever is highest.
 That fee is much higher than the industry standard 3%, and out of sight of the no-fee cards we rank at the top of the list.

 If you’re looking to secure the longest intro APR period possible, but you don’t want to pay the 5% transfer fee, we see the U.S. Bank Visa® Platinum Card as a better option for balance transfers.
 With this card, you'll get a 3% transfer fee, a competitive regular APR rate, complimentary cell phone coverage, and up to 20 months to pay down the balance on your card before the intro period ends.

 Best Business Card Balance Transfer Offer

 We rank the Blue Business Plus one of the best all-around rewards cards available from any provider.
 It earns full Membership Rewards points, offers a $0 annual fee (Rates & Fees), and provides up to 12 months for you to pay down the balance transferred to the card before the intro APR period ends.
 After the promotional period, a variable APR of 15.49% - 21.49% (Rates & Fees) will take effect.
 (Terms Apply)

 Top 0% Intro APR Credit Cards for Balance Transfers